1. What are the objectives of the National Population Health Survey?

 19. What are the benefits of my participation in the survey?

 Your participation in the survey will help to improve the health of Singapore residents by allowing MOH and HPB to better plan and evaluate national health programmes.
-Past survey results have been used to plan and improve health screening programmes, and to develop health promotion campaigns.
+Past survey results have been used to plan and improve health screening programmes, and to develop health promotion campaigns such as "I-QUIT Programme" on smoking.
 You will also be given a token of appreciation for your participation.

 20. I have already completed the survey but was asked to undergo a health examination.
 What is the objective of this health examination?